top of page

 Steering Committee Member

-Dr. Robert Kitchen is a board certified family physician who retired in April 2018 after thirty-nine years of practice.
-He most recently practiced with the Mid-Atlantic Permanente Medical Group providing care for members of Kaiser Permanente in Northern Virginia.
-During his twenty-four years with MAPMG he cared for a panel of patients and also held administrative and leadership positions.
-Prior to this practice he served twenty years in the Air Force with both stateside and overseas assignments with the last six years being on the faculty of the Family Practice Residency at Andrews Air Force Base.
-Bob received his MD degree from Tulane University School of Medicine and his BS from the US Air Force Academy.
+Dr. Robert Kitchen is a board-certified family physician who retired in April 2018 after 39 years of practice.
+He most recently practiced with the Mid-Atlantic Permanente Medical Group, providing care for patients of Kaiser Permanente in Northern Virginia.
+During his 24 years with MAPMG, he also held administrative and leadership positions.
+Prior to this practice, he served 20 years in both stateside and overseas assignments with the Air Force, the last six on the faculty of the Family Practice Residency at Andrews Air Force Base.
+Kitchen received his MD from Tulane University School of Medicine and his BS from the U.S. Air Force Academy.

 Nick Snow, MD